ShreyaPadol/trello-clone-mern/README.md

 - Change title of lists
 - Add description, cover color, members, labels, start date, due date, multiple checklist and multiple attachements
 - Delete boards, lists or cards
-- Track all activity logs of cards and boards
 - Comment on cards or boards
 - Search boards or cards titles